Institute of Engineering and Technology, DAVV

 The Institute of Engineering & Technology, DAVV commonly referred to as IET, or IET DAVV is the engineering school of Devi Ahilya Vishwavidyalaya.
 It was founded as an autonomous institute in 1996.
-The college follows a self-financed model.
 The college is located near the university's Takshashila Campus on Khandwa Road in the south-east of Indore, Madhya Pradesh, India.
-It is an approved Institution by All India Council for Technical Education (AICTE), New Delhi, Government of Madhya Pradesh and University Grants Commission (UGC).
-Before the establishment of the permanent campus of IIT Indore at Simrol, IET DAVV was used as the temporary campus for the future institute of national importance in the year 2009–10.
+It is an approved Institution by AICTE and University Grants Commission (UGC).

 Academics

 The institute offers various B.E. and M.E. programmes.

-E-Cell IET DAVV

-E-Cell is the most active student body in IET DAVV and has won several accolades for the institute.